Central Bank Communication as Public Opinion? Experimental Evidence

 (with Dominik Duell and Will Lowe)

 A single supranational organization, the European Central Bank (ECB), has a particularly challenging job as it must communicate complex policy information to over 300 million citizens living across 19 member states in the Eurozone.
-Embedding a vignette experiment into two waves of a panel survey of German households, we examine ways in which communications by the ECB affect individuals' information uptake as well as their inflation expectations.
-We also test whether approval (or not) of the ECB's policies, news media consumption, and an individual's policy congruence affect how panelists respond to central bank communications.
-Our main empirical findings suggest that short and clear snippets of ECB information are most effective in shaping respondents' inflation expectations.
-We also find that respondents more skeptical of the ECB are less likely to incorporate ECB information and that policy congruence with the ECB's target has little to no effect.
+Germany, one of the most powerful countries in the Eurozone, is also one of the ECB’s strongest critics.
+Embedding a survey vignette experiment into two waves of a panel survey of German citizens, we examine ways in which communications by the ECB affect individuals’ information uptake as well as their inflation expectations.
+We argue that public approval (or not) of the ECB’s policies matters for respondents’ uptake of information as well as its content.
+Our main empirical findings suggest that short and clear snippets of ECB information are most effective in shaping respondents’ inflation expectations.
+We also find that respondents more skeptical of the ECB are less likely to incorporate ECB information and that policy congruence with the ECB’s inflation target has little to no effect.